catherineedwards/edaBlog/blog/simpleCalculatorPseudocode.md

 First, push all entries from `temp` into `entries`.

 Then, create a new variable that holds our result.
 In this calculator, it's called `nt`, but I am not sure of the thinking behind that naming.
-I might call it `result` in my calculator for clarity's take.
+I might call it `result` in my calculator for clarity's sake.

 We need to look through all of the values in our `entries` array and understand what's been pushed into there by the buttons.
 We will need to create a `for` loop for looking through `entries.length`.